tinkercademy-bootcamp/chat-project-Aryakrish05/exercise-6/README.md

   [More info here](https://github.com/gabime/spdlog) - Fast C++ logging library with various sink types and formatting options
 - How do you compile this file using the `g++` CLI?
+  - If we use the debian package manager `sudo apt install libspdlog-dev` and `sudo apt install libfmt-dev` to install the spdlog and fmt libraries, then we just have to call  `g++ <filename> -o <exec_name> -lspdlog -lfmt` to compile.
+  - This is because the linker looks only some locations unless a `-L` flag is specified.
+The package managers install and place the binaries in these locations.
 - What do you need to change in your makefile to use this library?
+  - `LDFLAGS` must be modified to include both of these flags `-lspdlog` and `-lfmt` which tell the linker that some programs might need to use these libraries.
+  - We should also add a target to compile the spdlog file
 - How many different ways can this library be added into your project?
+  - Use `sudo apt install libspdlog-dev` to install it onto the default directories which the linker searches for and `#include<spdlog/spdlog.h>` in the .cpp file.
+While compiling `-lspdlog` must be used as a flag
+  - Use other package managers and handle ensure that the `-I` flag is given so that the header files are searched in appropriate locations by the compiler. `-L` should also be given to mention the directories for the linker to find required executables.
+  - We may build from source and install, we would  have to clone the git repository and use the appropriate build system, CMake in this case to compile the files.
+After which we may resort to using `-I` and `-L` flags or just use `sudo make install`.
+This will copy the binaries and libraries into system wide directories which are by default searched for by our compilers and linkers.
+  - **We may copy paste Header-only files manually onto our project directory.**
 - What are the tradeoffs in the different ways?
+  - The package manager usage is easier to handle but the installed versions may be outdated
+  - Building from source may ensure that you install the most recent version but you may have to make any updates manually.
+  - copy pasting header only files will take a lot of compilation time which is not good.
 - Why are there so many different ways to do it?
+  - C++ hasn't provided a default way of doing it and there have been multiple improvements over the years and older methods may only work for legacy software.
 ## Static Linking vs Dynamic Linking

 - What are the differences between static linking and dynamic linking?